 Notice anything?
 It’s a very similar chart.
-In fact, changes in market capitalization are even more variable than revenue.
+Changes in market capitalization are even more variable than revenue.
 What’s more, if you remove the meteoric rise of value in Netflix stock (#1), the correlation turns negative.

 Different metric, same conclusion: Reputation does not correlate with future value either.

 After looking at two unique ways to correlate reputation with performance, I’m left scratching my head at what I could be missing.

 Perhaps the dynamics of smaller companies (or individuals) are fundamentally different than larger, publicly-traded organizations?
 Maybe, but fractal self-similarity tells us we should expect similar patterns at different scales.
 (I know, that’s nerdy, but that math works.)

 Perhaps reputation matters in some other way: Shorter time scales, much longer time scales, only for specific products or services … or maybe reputation matters most in a recession?
 Maybe, but I worry we’re simply finding new ways to run the data until we find an answer we like.

 Perhaps reputation matters more to the bottom line than to the top line.
 In other words, a good reputation might make it easier to attract and retain the best talent, hence making the company more profitable.
 Maybe, but profitability is notoriously difficult to compare from one organization to another (see previous note about the weird shit finance and accounting people do).
 I don’t think we can cherry-pick.

 Speaking of cherry-picking, bad reputations could impact individual companies in strongly negative ways even if it doesn’t matter in general.
 Maybe, but that’s the foundation of statistical inference.
 As a manager, if I can’t predict whether a reputation will help or hurt my organization’s performance, I can’t deal with it effectively.